NecroVisioN: Plot

 Nearing a trench, a demonic looking face manifests itself and starts rambling about a savior, and that Simon can be that savior.
 This is one of the last vampires, a mystic race that stood against demons.
-Simon begins to wonder what is going on here and suspects that there is something much much more sinister happening at the trenches.
+Simon begins to wonder what is going on here and suspects that there is something much more sinister happening at the trenches.
 Along the way, Simon begins to unravel and discover bits and pieces of information about what is going on.
 This leads him to Jonas Zimmerman, the person behind the monstrosity that has been going on.
 Eventually, the player travels through trenches, old ruins (where he first encounters Zimmerman, but is tricked) and finally the stronghold where Zimmerman was last located.
 At the basement lab of the stronghold, the player discovers a mechanical walking tank created by the Vampires.
 Using it, Simon proceeds to a showdown with Zimmerman who commandeers a Scorpion-shaped walking tank ten times the size of Simon's tank.

 After getting rid of Zimmerman, Simon is chosen as the owner of the new Shadow Hand with Menthor inside - the spirit of an old Vampiric champion, bound within the glove.
 This glove was the source of Zimmerman's power over the undead, and now it is to be used against the demons deep underground.
 Menthor will act as the companion of the player, guides him all the way, and provides instructions about the spell system in the game.
 The goal of the game from now on is to conquer the great demon - Mephisto.
 Simon descends deep into steampunk-styled underground Vampire realm, which has been corrupted by demons.